Nonprofits Operating with Foreign Bank Accounts

 A. The FBAR is due by June 30 of the year following the year that the account holder meets the $10,000 threshold.
 The granting, by IRS, of an extension to file Federal income tax returns does not extend the due date for filing an FBAR.
 Filers cannot request an extension of the FBAR due date.
 See also Notice 2010-23.

-If a filer does not have all the available information to file the return by June 30, they should file as complete a return as they can and amend the document when the additional or new information becomes available.
+If a filer does not have all the available information to file the return by June 30, he should file as complete a return as he can and amend the document when the additional or new information becomes available.

 Q. Where are FBAR forms available?